-Before equipment is selected for use, consideration should be given to the loading parameters presented by the proposed operation in order to ensure the equipment is suitable for its intended application.
+Before equipment is selected for use, consideration must be given to the loading parameters presented by the proposed operation in order to ensure the equipment is suitable for its intended application.

-All tree access and rigging equipment should be capable of supporting and withstanding, with an appropriate margin of safety, any foreseeable loading within the context of its correct application and use.
+All tree access and rigging equipment must be capable of supporting and withstanding, with an appropriate margin of safety, any foreseeable loading within the context of its correct application and use.

 Manufacturer's instructions will provide guidance about the equipment, its intended purpose, applications and limitations, and should therefore be taken as a point from which to begin the selection process.
 Most equipment will be supplied with load ratings; these ratings can specify minimum or maximum loading, a safe working load (SWL) or working load limit (WLL).
-Whether set out in manufacturer's instructions or specified by a competent person, load ratings should not knowingly be exceeded and any event causing a load to be placed on a piece of equipment or system which exceeds the specified load rating must result in that equipment or system being removed from service and subjected to a thorough examination.
-After the thorough examination, the equipment and/or system in question can either be reintroduced7 or removed from service.
+Whether set out in manufacturer's instructions or specified by a competent person, load ratings should not be exceeded.
+If they are, that equipment or system should be removed from service and subjected to a thorough examination.
+After the thorough examination, dependant upon the context of use, the equipment and/or system in question may either be reintroduced or removed from service.

-2.11.4 Manufacturer/supplier information
+3.10.4 Manufacturer/supplier information